jackpine/biketag-api-rails/README.md

  * create s3 bucket 'biketag-staging' (norcal region)
  * create IAM user 'biketag-staging-user'
- * attach an "inline security policy" called 'biketag-staging-uploader' wth a definition like this:
+ * attach an "inline security policy" called 'biketag-staging-uploader' with a definition like this:
 ```
 {
     "Statement": [